 † Honor Code Any honesty infractions that are committed in the CM Program will be referred to the Honor Council.
 Any students who are found guilty of dishonesty, plagiarism, etc. in the CM Program will lose those hours in question, as well as have one strike against them in the Honor Code, as per the Honor Council guidelines in the Student Handbook.
 Please note that in order to submit hours on x2VOL.com, a student must click the box agreeing that all that he/she entered is true.
 Students are accountable to every piece of information sent to x2VOL.com.
 Students should check each entry carefully before clicking the honor code box and submitting hours.

 † Awards for Exceeding Hour Requirements Students who go beyond the requirement of hours will be recognized with the following awards.
-Freshmen will receive a pin for recognition of achievement of 50 hours or more.
-Sophomores will receive a certificate for recognition of achievement of 100 hours or more.
-Juniors will receive a certificate for recognition of achievement of 150 hours or more.
-Seniors will receive a golden cord to be worn at graduation ceremonies for recognition of achievement of 200 hours or more.
+Freshmen will receive a pin for recognition of achievement.
+Sophomores will receive a certificate for recognition of achievement.
+Juniors will receive a certificate for recognition of achievement.
+Seniors will receive a golden cord to be worn at graduation ceremonies for recognition of achievement .
+Please review the CM requirements for specific details regarding the hours required to meet these achievements.
 In addition, for each graduating class, one student will be chosen to receive the Christian Ministry Program Award, which recognizes that person who has most exhibited outstanding service to his/her community at large in the spirit of the Christian Ministry Program.

 Nolan Catholic students are highly encouraged to minister through their church or parish.
 Contact someone on the staff about ministry opportunities (youth minister, DRE, pastor, liturgical ministry coordinator, etc.).
 In addition, there are many other agencies in need of support.
 Some of these are listed below.
 You are also free to find an agency of your choice.
 If you have any questions about the agency, see the Director of Christian Ministry.